WalletScrutiny/WalletScrutinyCom/_android/io.nunchuk.android.md

 {% include asciicast %}

-We tried to follow the guidelines in this [issue](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/574), which is currently a work-in-progress:
+We tried to follow the guidelines in this [issue](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/574), which is currently a work-in-progress.

 ## We take the size of stamp-cert-sha256